IsaakBerg/grasshopper-primer/en/1-foundations/1-2/0_anatomy-of-a-grasshopper-definition.md

 ## 1.2.
 ANATOMY OF A GRASSHOPPER DEFINTION

-####Grasshopper allows you to create visual programs called definitions.
-These definitions are made up of nodes connected by wires.
-The following chapter introduces Grasshopper objects and how to interact with them to start building definitions.
+####In Grasshopper, nodes connected by wires form visual programs called definitions.
+The following chapter introduces Grasshopper objects.
+By interacting with Grasshopper objects, one can build definitions.

 ![IMAGE](images/1-2/1-2_001-anatomy-of-definition.png)